 4 - Partner With Corporate housing companies

-You can secure cost-effective apartments or accommodations solutions by partnering with corporate housing in Birmingham al. Also, these accommodations will be more flexible and comfortable than traditional hotel stays for the employees.
+You can secure cost-effective apartments or accommodations solutions by partnering with corporate housing in Birmingham al. These accommodations will be more flexible and comfortable than traditional hotel stays for the employees.
+But is that all?
+No, there are other options as well that can naturally ease the burden for your company while ensuring the employees stay hassle-free and convenient -- think short and long term rentals in your area.

 This will naturally ease the burden for your company while ensuring the employees stay hassle-free and convenient.